fastify/fastify/docs/Guides/Getting-Started.md

 ### Serialize your data
 <a id="serialize-data"></a>

-Fastify has first class support for JSON.
-It is extremely optimized to parse JSON bodies and to serialize JSON output.
+Fastify has first-class support for JSON.
+It is extremely optimized to parse JSON bodies and serialize JSON output.

 To speed up JSON serialization (yes, it is slow!) use the `response` key of the schema option as shown in the following example: